mozilla/fx-private-relay/docs/adr/0004-use-code-linters.md

 - **Enforce Layout**: A tool can check and even reformat code to fit a project style.
 This helps make code and code changes easier to read and comprehend.
-  It also allows new contributors to match the existing project style.
+  It helps new contributors to match the existing project style.
 - **Check Types**: Dynamic languages are flexible about variable types.
   Valid code with incorrect types can result in bugs and runtime errors.
 A linter can check type hints for consistent usage.
 Code editors can use type hints for documentation and assisted code writing.
-- **Identify Mistakes**: A tool can detect some common mistakes.
+- **Identify Mistakes**: A tool can detect common mistakes.
 Examples are identifying unused variables, and using loose equality in JavaScript.
 - **Standardize Constructs**: There are many ways to express the same logic in code.
 A linter can suggest or rewrite code to a standard form.
 One example is the order and placement of imports.
 Another is omitting optional defaults to a function call.
-- **Spelling and Grammar Checking**: A tool can check for misspelling and grammar mistakes.
-The tools have different priorities from similar tools for word processors.
-The text can appear in prose and code comments.
-The text includes technical and project-specific terms.
+- **Spelling and Grammar Checking**: These tools have different priorities from similar tools for word processors.
+They expect technical and project-specific terms.
+They look for text in prose and code comments.

 Most developers appreciate that linters make multi-developer projects easier.
-Tool check and enforce project standards.
+Tools automatically check and enforce project standards.
 Code reviewers focus on the logic of changes, rather than the form of the code.
-A linter may identify an unexpected issue.
-A developer can read the linter documentation to learn more about the issue.
-This is one way a developer can improve their understanding of the project's languages.
+A linter can teach developers about unexpected issues and improve their understanding of the project's languages.

 Also, developers dislike changes to their working process.
 The benefits may be unclear.
-They may disagree that the cost is worth the benefits.
-It becomes harder to add a tool as the lines of code and the number of team members grow.
+They may disagree that the benefits are worth the extra effort.
+These objections are easiest to overcome at the start of a project.
+As a project becomes bigger, it becomes harder to satisfy a new tool.
+Adding a new tool to a mature project is a slow, deliberate process.
-The best time to incorporate linters is at the start of the project.
-Relay did not, so adding these tools has been a slower, more deliberate process.

 ## Linters Used By Relay